elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 # Crawler Directives

-Crawler directives are features that are set up externally that the Open Crawler adheres to.
+Crawler directives are external features that the Open Crawler adheres to.
-These typically require no change to the Open Crawler configuration, and instead changes directly to the webserver or webpage.
+These typically require no change to the Open Crawler configuration; instead, they are set up directly on the webserver or webpage.

 These techniques are similar to search engine optimization (SEO) techniques used for other web crawlers and robots.
 For example, you can embed instructions for the web crawler within your HTML content.
 You can also prevent the crawler from following links or indexing any content for certain webpages.
 Use these tools to manage webpage discovery and content extraction.

-**Discovery** concerns which web pages and files from crawled domains get indexed:
+**Discovery** concerns which webpages and files from crawled domains get indexed:

 - [Canonical URL link tags](#canonical-url-link-tags)
 - [Robots meta tags](#robots-meta-tags)